 Student Protection Plan

-- Being open and transparent with students should any risk to the continuity of studies arise and inform them in a timely manner
+- Being open and transparent with our students should any risk to the continuity of studies arise and inform you in a timely manner

-- Taking reasonable steps to protect students should the University discontinue a programme or discipline, close a location (building or campus) where a programme is taught or close altogether
+- Taking reasonable steps to protect you should the University discontinue a programme or discipline, close a location where a programme is taught or close altogether

 - Taking into consideration the needs of all of our students and the impact on them of any proposed changes and protective measures